 - Then gently mix in the feta cubes.

 - I added several tablespoons more chopped basil, because you can never have too much basil, can you?
-Of course this is purely optional if you don’t have a garden that’s producing lots of basil.
+This is purely optional if you don’t have a garden.

 - two 15 oz. cans butter beans (see notes)

 - 1/2 cup sun-dried tomatoes in oil, drained and chopped

 - 1/2 cup pitted Kalamata olives, cut in half

 - 1/2 cup Feta cheese cubes (see notes)

 - 2 T additional chopped fresh basil (optional)